Feeding a baby bear was one of the most unforgettable moments of our Michigan Upper Peninsula road trip.

 🚢 Niagara City Cruises The Canadian boat tour that takes you straight into the mist.
 Ponchos provided and absolutely unforgettable.

-🌊 Journey Behind the Falls Walk through tunnels carved into the rock and stand behind the thundering curtain of water.
-Ponchos provided.
+🌊 Journey Behind the Falls Walk through tunnels carved into the rock and stand beside the thundering curtain of water.
+Ponchos provided and mist guaranteed.

 🪂 WildPlay Niagara Falls Zipline A 2,200-foot zipline ride soaring past the American Falls and landing near the base of Horseshoe Falls.
 A thrill your teens will never forget.